An essay by Trisha Low

 August 13, 2019 • 5.5 x 8.25 • 168 pages • 978-1-56689-551-4

-Moving west—from Singapore to America, from New York to California—a young woman dreams of home even as she theorizes its various impossibilities.
+Moving West—from Singapore to America, from New York to California—a woman examines the myth of “finding home” even as she comes to terms with its impossibilities.

-When Trisha Low moves west, her journey is motivated by her desire to arrive “somewhere better”—someplace utopian, like revolution; or safe, like home; or even clarifying, like identity.
-Instead, she faces the end of a relationship, a family whose values she has difficulty sharing, and America’s casual racism, sexism, and homophobia.
-Seeking answers in art, films, philosophy, and literature, Low attempts to reconcile her yearnings with her radical politics and begin the next chapter of her life, asking: Do our quests to fulfill our deepest wishes propel us forward, or keep us trapped in familiar dead ends?
+When Trisha Low moves West, her journey is motivated by the need to arrive “somewhere better”—someplace utopian, like revolution; or safe, like home; or even clarifying, like identity.
+Instead, she faces the end of her relationships, a family whose values she has difficulty sharing, and America’s casual racism, sexism, and homophobia.

 About the Author

 Trisha Low is the author of The Compleat Purge (Kenning Editions 2013).
 She earned a BA at the University of Pennsylvania and an MA in performance studies at New York University.
 She lives in the East Bay.